-Italic consists of one script that transitions from print to cursive by joining most but not all - letters.
-All other common handwriting curricula in the United States are based on a conventional cursive model 30 and 52 new letterforms (depending on the method) to make the transition from manuscript to cursive in grades 2 and 3, usually with a different slope.
-Getty-Dubay Italic requires only one letterform change that requires students to learn two scripts: one for printing, another for cursive.
+Italic consists of one script that transitions from print to cursive by joining most - but not all - letters.
+All other common handwriting curricula in the United States are based on a continuous cursive model that requires students to learn two scripts: one for printing, another for cursive.